Regularized Zero-Variance Control Variates: Regularized Zero-Variance Control Variates

 The principal aim in the design of a control variate $h$ is to accurately predict the value that the function $\varphi$ takes at an input $\bm{\theta}^*$ not included in the training dataset $\{(\bm{\theta}_i,\varphi(\bm{\theta}_i))\}_{i=1}^N$.
-It is well-understood that $\mathcal{L}_1$-regularisation can outperform $\mathcal{L}_2$-regularisation in the predictive context when the function $\varphi$ can be well-approximated by a relatively sparse linear combination of predictors.
-In our case, the unstandardised predictors are the functions in the set $\{1\} \cup \{\mathcal{L}P_j\}_{ j=1,\dots,J}$.
-Given that low-order polynomial approximation can often work well for integrands $\varphi$ of interest, it seems plausible that $\mathcal{L}_1$-regularisation could offer an improvement over the $\mathcal{L}_2$-regularisation used in \citet{Oates2017a,Barp2018}.
+It is well-understood that $\mathcal{L}_1$-regularization can outperform $\mathcal{L}_2$-regula\-ri\-za\-tion in the predictive context when the function $\varphi$ can be well-approximated by a relatively sparse linear combination of predictors.
+In our case, the unstandardized predictors are the functions in the set $\{1\} \cup \{\mathcal{L}P_j\}_{ j=1,\dots,J}$.
+Given that low-order polynomial approximation can often work well for integrands $\varphi$ of interest, it seems plausible that $\mathcal{L}_1$-regularization could offer an improvement over the $\mathcal{L}_2$-regularization used in \citet{Oates2017a,Barp2018}.
 Investigating this question is the second main contribution of our work.